- For a baking sheet of croissants

 To stuff these homemade croissants you can use the hazelnut cream, as indicated in my recipe.
 However, nothing forbids you to stuff them with various marmalades or jams.
 The only precaution is to use a very sweet filling as the dough of homemade croissants contains little sugar, so as to balance well the taste and flavor of the final product.

-How to prepare homemade croissants
+How to make croissants

 To prepare these homemade croissant, put the sifted flour, the white granulated sugar, a pinch of salt, the yogurt and the butter cut into small pieces in a planetary mixer or in a bowl, and then switch on the planetary mixer or blend everything with a electric whisk.